Last Updated: July 20, 2018

 Casino Trust and Security

 When it comes to online betting, it’s vital to know that a casino’s games are safe and secure.
-To help ensure this, there are multiple companies that offer testing of the casino’s random number generator (RNG).
+To help ensure this, there are multiple companies that offer to test of the casino’s random number generator (RNG).
 A reputable site will have this information posted on their website, which can be clicked and verified.
 Good casinos also implement 128-bit SSL encryption, which protects data as it’s sent back and forth between the casino and your computer.
 Players should keep an eye out for both when looking for a new spot to play.

 Banking Options for US Players